HOW MUCH DOES IT COST?

-The rooms are medium sized.
-The singles are roughly 10’x11’ and the doubles are about 10’x16’.
+The rooms are medium sized, generally running between 10’x11’ and 10’x16’.
 All rooms have closets and ten foot high ceilings.
 There is a large walk-in attic for storage.
+Every room has direct access to the outdoors.

 The answer is basically no, though there are a few expectations of all residents.
 The most important of these is that all residents show a commitment to ongoing learning and growing as it relates to helping create a better world.